DCC-EX/mkdocs-test/docs/products/ex-sensorcam/ex-sensor-manual-abridged.md

 The sensorCAM software is uploaded to the ESP32-CAM using the Arduino IDE.
 The sensorCAM has been programmed with two modes of operation; a webCAM mode (as in the on-line tutorial) and a sensorCAM mode.
 The limited power of an ESP32 prevents both functioning at the same time.
 Consequently, to see an image of the railway while sensorCAM is operational requires a third application (Processing 4.3) to retrieve a still image from the CAM over the USB cable to a computer.
 The Processing 4 *sensorCAM.pde* app replaces the Arduino IDE and IDE monitor retaining the sensorCAM command set and offering a (slow) image capture capability over USB cable.
 Processing 4 allows virtual sensors to be placed interactively on an image of the railway with a simple mouse click.

-In addition to the USB interface, you may need a daughter board, "perf" board or prototyping board to connect to the real world (power, indicators, control wires, and i2c.)
+In addition to the USB interface, you may need a daughter board (e.g. ESP32S 38P/V4/Expansion Board), "perf" board or prototyping board to connect to the real world (power, indicators, control wires, and i2c.)
 Further details are given below.
-However to test the sensorCAM functions, one only needs the CAM and a USB interface, with power from the PC's USB port.
+However to test the sensorCAM functions, one only needs the CAM with a USB interface, with power from the PC's USB port.
 The Wrover Cam minimises this need.

 To control a railway, the railway needs a microcontroller based management system.
 This typically could be an Arduino Mega (or **EX-CSB1**) based system running software such as the DCC-EX CommandStation and EX-RAIL automation application.
 The **EX-CommandStation**(CS) includes a sensorCAM specific driver as detailed later.